lamasfoker/anki-templates/README.md

 ### English Template

 Create the followings fields for the new template:
-1. Front: the world;
+1. Front: the world in english;
-2. Definition or the Translation in you native language;
+2. Translation: the world in your language;
 3. Example;
 4. Pronunciation.